lulu3202/langgraph_workflows/README.md

-# Blog Evaluator
+# Blog Generation App with Evaluator-Optimizer Workflow

 ![alt text](image.png)
 ![alt text](image-1.png)

-# Blog Generation Workflow

 ## Overview
 This project implements an **Evaluator-Optimizer Workflow** using **LangGraph** and **LangChain** to generate and refine short blogs.
 The workflow follows an iterative process where an LLM generates a blog, evaluates it against predefined criteria, and either accepts it or provides feedback for revision.
 This ensures that the final output meets quality standards.